GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ---

-## About the Documentation (PDFs)
+## About the Documentation (PDFs and UML-Unified Modeling Language)
-The PDF tutorials in `docs/` and the links above explain:
+The PDF tutorials, UML-graph in `docs/` and the links above explain:
 - The logic behind the forest agreement layer concept
+- The system architecture and workflow interactions represented in the UML diagram
 - Dataset descriptions
 - Step-by-step instructions
 - Visual examples